piobyte/flamingo/README.md

 Modify `config.js` or set environment variables.
 See [CONFIG](https://piobyte.github.io/flamingo/module-flamingo_config-CONFIG.html) for fields and their description.

-__Note:__ if you're using the docker config, don't change the port to something other than 3000 (port 3000 is exposed from the docker image).
+__Note:__ if you're using the `Dockerfile`, don't change the port to anything other than 3000 (port 3000 is exposed from the container).

 To allow configuration without modifying the config file, there are some environment variable mappings.
 If they're set, the default config will be overwritten.
 If an environment mapping exists, it's documented under the `Environment` keyword. (i.e. `Environment: 'DEBUG'`)

 ### CRYPTO

 By default the `/convert/*/{profile}/{url}` route accepts an encrypted url.
-If you don't want to encrypt the url beforehand, you can disable crypto with the [`CRYPTO.ENABLED`](http://localhost:63342/flamingo/docs/module-flamingo_config-CONFIG.html#.CRYPTO) variable.
+If you don't want to encrypt the url beforehand, you can disable crypto with the [`CRYPTO.ENABLED`](https://piobyte.github.io/flamingo/module-flamingo_config-CONFIG.html#.CRYPTO) variable.
-That way the convert route only reads the base64 encoded url.

 __Change these values if you want to use this server in a production environment__